 Marion Miller Memorial Award

-The Marion Miller Memorial Award was established memorialize Dr. Miller and her commitment and dedication to students.
+The Marion Miller Memorial Award was established to memorialize Dr. Miller and her commitment and dedication to students.
 Miller, a native of Scotland and expert in men's reproductive health, joined the UC Davis faculty in 1986 and passed away in 2011.
 The fund will support graduate students in the Pharmacology and Toxicology Graduate Group and undergraduates in Environmental Toxicology in alternating years.

 Thormund & Hannah Miller Scholarship